onaclovtech/rottentomatoes/README.md

 =================
 Using rottentomatoes in your own app is easy now.

-Simply reference email in your module:
+Simply reference 'movie' in your module:

      var app = angular.module('myapp', ['movie']);

-and then $email in your controller:
+and then '$movie' in your controller:

      function MyController($scope, $movie)

-Finally request a book:
+Finally request a video:

      $video.search(api_key,query,results);